Chris-N-E/GA_Capstone_project/README.md

 | avg_monthly_hrs  | Average number of hours worked per month  |
 | n_projects  | Number of projects employee is staffed on  |

-Target variable 'status' – Current employment status (Employed / Left).
+Target variable 'status' – Current employment status (Employed / Left or Leaver).
 The Employed observations made up 76% of the dataset , and as such the dataset contained some class imbalance.

 ## Data Exploration and Processing